-Verizon lighting up new markets with LTE every month, unsure about smartphone data pricingAlex Wagner - Senior News Editor
+Verizon lighting up new markets with LTE every month, unsure about smartphone data pricingAlex Wagner - Editorial Director of News and Content

 Verizon's LTE network is live, but many customers are waiting for smartphones capable of accessing Verizon's 4G before getting in on the new, speedy network.
 One big question surrounding those devices is just how much users will be paying per month for access to LTE data, and the answer is this: no one, not even Verizon is sure.
 Speaking at the UBS Global Media and Communications Conference, Verizon CEO Ivan Seidenberg said that his company will take some time to watch the market and learn how much consumers are willing to pay for service while still keeping the value there.
 VZW current offers two LTE data plans, 5GB/$50 and 10GB/$80, and doesn't plan to lower them any time soon.
 "We have to hold firm as best we can until the entire environment is mature enough where we have devices and services so that people can see the value," Seidenberg said.